TechDocsStudio/biel-docs/docs/installation/hugo.md

 sidebar_label: Hugo
 ---

-# Feedback widget for Hugo
+# AI chatbot for Hugo

 Here's a step-by-step guide to help you install Biel.ai in your Hugo project.